FAFSA Changes for 2024-25 and 2025-26

 How could this affect you and your financial aid opportunities?

 This will result in lower Student Aid Indexes (SAIs) for many students, as well as more students qualifying for additional federal Pell Grants.
-While this is good news for the many students who will now qualify for more need-based aid like Pell Grants, it comes with tradeoffs — primarily that institutions will not begin receiving applicant data until the first half of March further delaying the delivery of aid offers to students.
+While this is good news for the many students who will now qualify for more need-based aid like Pell Grants, it comes with tradeoffs — primarily that institutions will not begin receiving applicant data until the first half of January which will delay sending financial aid offers to first year students.

 If you have not yet filed the FAFSA, we strongly encourage you to do so.
 Once Ripon College has access to your data, we will work as quickly as we can to provide you with a financial aid offer.